-To find out whether the problem is endometrial hyperplasia or endometrial cancer, the doctor must remove some tissue so that it can be looked at under the microscope.
-Tissue can be taken out by doing an endometrial biopsy or by a D & C (this stands for dilation and curettage).
+To know if the problem is really endometrial cancer, the doctor must remove some tissue so that it can be looked at under the microscope.
+Tissue can be taken out by doing an endometrial biopsy or by a D & C (dilation and curettage).
 These are described below.

-Endometrial biopsy: This kind of biopsy can be done in a doctor's office.
-A very thin flexible tube is placed into the uterus through the cervix.
+This kind of biopsy can be done in a doctor's office.
+A very thin flexible tube is moved through the cervix into the uterus.
 Then suction is used to remove a small amount of endometrium.
 The suction usually takes less than a minute.
-The discomfort is much thing like menstrual cramps and can be helped by taking a drug like ibuprofen before the test.
+This often causes discomfort much like menstrual cramps, which can be helped by taking a drug like ibuprofen before the test.
 Sometimes numbing medicine is put into the cervix just before the test to help reduce the pain.
-Ultrasound (see below) is often done before the biopsy.
-This helps the doctor find any suspicious areas that should be sampled.

 Hysteroscopy: This is a way that doctors can look inside the uterus.
 The doctor puts a tiny telescope into the uterus through the cervix.
 The uterus is then filled with salt water (saline).
 This lets the doctor see and take a sample of anything that might be causing a problem, such as a cancer or a polyp.
 You stay awake for this, and the biopsy is done after the area is numbed with medicine.

 Dilation and curettage (D & C): If the biopsy sample doesn't get enough tissue, or if the doctor can't tell for sure whether it is cancer, a D & C must be done.
-To do this, the cervix is opened (dilated) and a special instrument is used to scrape tissue from inside the uterus.
-It takes about an hour and you may have medicine to make you sleep (general anesthesia) or drowsy.
-Other options are local anesthesia put into the cervix, a spinal, or an epidural.
-D & C is most often done in the outpatient surgery of a clinic or hospital.
-Most women have little pain afterwards.
+The cervix is opened (dilated) and a special instrument scrapes tissue from inside the uterus.
+This is done in the operating room under general anesthesia (you are asleep) or a spinal or epidural (medicine injected into the area around the spinal cord to make you numb from the waist down.
+Most women have little pain afterward.

 Testing the tissue

 Tissue that has been taken out is looked at under a microscope to see whether there are cancer cells in it.
-If cancer is found, the cells will be studied to learn more about the cancer.
+If cancer is found, the cells will be studied to learn more about the cancer (the type and grade).
 The lab report will give these details.

 If the doctor suspects that hereditary nonpolyposis colon cancer (HNPCC) is linked to your endometrial cancer, the tumor tissue can be tested for certain changes that can happen when one of the genes that causes HNPCC is faulty.
-If these changes are present, the doctor may recommend that you see a genetic counselor to talk about genetic testing for the genes that cause HNPCC.
-Testing of tumor tissue is most often ordered in patients who are found to have endometrial cancer at an earlier than usual age or who have a family history of endometrial or colon cancer.
+Testing of tumor tissue is most often done in patients who have endometrial cancer at a younger than usual age or who have a family history of endometrial or colon cancer.

-Cystoscopy and proctoscopy: If a woman has signs that suggest the cancer may have spread, the doctor can use a lighted tube to look at the inside of the bladder (cystoscopy) or rectum (proctoscopy).
-Small pieces of tissue can be removed to be looked at under a microscope.
+Cystoscopy and proctoscopy: If a woman has signs that suggest the cancer has spread, the doctor can use a lighted tube to look at the inside the bladder (cystoscopy) or rectum (proctoscopy).
+Small pieces of tissue can be removed and looked at under a microscope.
 These tests are rarely needed.

-CT scan: This is a special type of x-ray (also called a CAT scan) that makes detailed pictures of the inside of the body.
-CT scans are rarely used to find endometrial cancer.
-But they may be helpful if it looks as if the cancer has come back or has spread to other organs.
+CT scan: This is a special type of x-ray that makes detailed pictures of the inside of the body.
+CT scans are rarely used to find endometrial cancer, but they may be helpful if there are signs the cancer has come back or spread to other organs.
 CT scans can also be used to guide a biopsy needle into an area that could be cancer.

 CT scans take longer than regular x-rays.
 You will need to lie still on a table while the scans are done.
 You may also have an IV (intravenous) line through which you get a contrast "dye."
 Some people are allergic to the dye and get hives or, rarely, problems like trouble breathing and low blood pressure.
 Be sure to tell the doctor if you have ever had a problem from any dye used for x-rays.
 You may also be asked to drink 1 to 2 pints of a liquid that helps outline the intestine so that it is not mistaken for tumors.

 MRI scan (magnetic resonance imaging): MRI scans use radio waves and strong magnets instead of x-rays to take pictures.
 MRI scans are helpful in looking at the brain and spinal cord.
 They take longer than CT scans, and you may have to be placed inside a tube-like machine.
 This can be upsetting for some people.
 Special, “open” MRI machines can help with this if needed, but the drawback is that the images may not be as good.
-MRI machines make thumping or buzzing noises that you may find disturbing.
-Many places will give you headphones with music to block this out.
-A contrast dye might be used, just as with CT scans.
+MRI machines make thumping or buzzing noises, so many places will give you headphones with music to help block it out.
+A contrast dye might be given into the vein, but it isn’t the same as the one used for CT scans.

 PET scan (positron emission tomography): In this test, a type of radioactive sugar is used to look for cancer cells.
 The cancer cells take in large amounts of the sugar, which is put into your blood through an IV (intravenous) line.
 A special camera can then show where it goes in the body.
 PET is sometimes useful in finding small collections of cancer cells.
-But PET is not a routine part of the work-up of endometrial cancer, and its role is still being studied.
+PET is not often used when diagnosing endometrial cancer, but it may be done if the cancer has spread.

 Chest x-ray: This can show if the cancer has spread to the lungs.
 It may also be used to look for serious lung or heart problems.

-Complete blood count (CBC): This test measures the different cells in the blood, like the red blood cells, white cells, and platelets.
-Many times women who have lost a lot of blood from the uterus will have low red blood cell counts.
+Complete blood count (CBC): This test measures the amount of red blood cells, white blood cells, and platelets in the blood.
+Women who have lost a lot of blood from the uterus often will have low red blood cell counts.
 This is called anemia.

 CA 125 blood test: CA 125 is a substance that many endometrial and ovarian cancers release into the bloodstream.
-In someone with endometrial cancer, very high blood CA 125 levels are a sign that the cancer has likely spread beyond the uterus.
-If CA 125 levels are high before surgery, some doctors will track this number to find out how well the treatment is working.
+This test doesn’t help find endometrial cancer, but it can be helpful in someone known to have this disease.
+Very high blood CA 125 levels can be a sign that the cancer has likely spread beyond the uterus.
+If CA 125 levels are high before surgery, doctors can track this number to find out how well the treatment is working.
 The levels will go down after surgery if all of the cancer cells have been removed.
 CA 125 levels may also be watched to see if the cancer has come back after treatment is done.